SneakyBobito/face-doc/index.rst

 .. note::

-    Be aware that face is still in early beta testing.
+    Be aware that face is still in early **beta testing**.
 Some component are still not ready and some functionalities may drasticaly change on the master branche.

-    Face is not ready for production purpose.
+    Face is **not** ready for production purpose.